-iTunes 11 for Mac: Play a Genius playlist or Genius Mix
+iTunes 11 for Mac: Use Genius Shuffle, Genius playlists, or Genius Mixes

-To create Genius playlists and use Genius Mixes, you must turn on Genius, be connected to the Internet, and have an Apple ID.
 Genius is a free service.
+To use Genius, you must turn on Genius, be connected to the Internet, and have an Apple ID.

 Turn Genius on or off